What is Computational Journalism?

 Terry Flew, Christina Spurgeon, Anna Daniel, and Adam Swift , “The Promise of Computational Journalism,” Journalism Practice 6 (2012): 159

 Though computational journalism builds on and incorporates elements of computer-assisted reporting and data journalism, this new approach often involves larger data sets and more sophisticated algorithms.
 Recent advances in computational journalism center on reporting by algorithms, about algorithms, and through algorithms.
 Stories generated by computer algorithms include those by Narrative Science and Automated Insights, companies seen as leaders in “Automation in the Newsroom.”
 The Wall Street Journal and ProPublica have each done reporting that looks at the disparate impacts of private and government algorithms on different groups in society.
 Reporters are also using algorithms to mine for stories, as the Atlanta Journal Constitution did in using web scraping and machine learning to identify potential cases across the country of doctors involved in sexual misconduct.
-The papers and video (to come) from the 2016 Computation + Journalism conference at Stanford show recent computational advances in story discovery, telling, and distribution.
+The papers and video from the 2016 Computation + Journalism conference at Stanford show recent computational advances in story discovery, telling, and distribution.

 WEEK ONE (Jan.
 10 and Jan.
 12): Intro - How can you discover and tell stories through computational journalism?

 WEEK TWO (Jan 17. and Jan.
 19): Team Formation and Problem Definition